vdsm/virtual-dsm/readme.md

   Yes, this project contains only open-source code and does not distribute any copyrighted material.
 Neither does it try to circumvent any copyright protection measures.
 So under all applicable laws, this project would be considered legal.

   However, by installing Synology's Virtual DSM, you must accept their end-user license agreement, which does not permit installation on non-Synology hardware.
-So only run this project on an official Synology NAS, as any other use will be a violation of their terms and conditions.
+So only run this container on an official Synology NAS, as any other use will be a violation of their terms and conditions.

 ## Stars
 [![Stars](https://starchart.cc/vdsm/virtual-dsm.svg?variant=adaptive)](https://starchart.cc/vdsm/virtual-dsm)